-Net Cash Outflow (Net COF) is the Bank's total obligated outflow within 30 calendar days from both on and offbalance sheet.
+Net Cash Outflow (Net COF) is the Bank's total obligated outflow within 30 calendar days from both on and off-balance sheet.
 It is calculated by Cash Outflow subtracted by the smaller between Cash Inflow and 75% of Cash Outflow.
 Each type of Cash Outflow and Inflow are subjected to runoff rate under stressed scenario per Bank of Thailand's regulation.

-Average Net COF at the end of quarter ending in September 2018 is 4,710.7 MTHB.
-The major sources of Cash Outflow include deposit outflow, and derivatives for hedging, and net cash flow within the financial group.
-The major sources of Cash Inflow include loan repayment, and derivatives.
+Average Net COF at the end of quarter ending in September 2019 is 3,978.9 MTHB.
+The major sources of Cash Outflow include deposit outflow, and net cash flow within the financial group.
+The major sources of Cash Inflow include repayment from loan and deposit with major financial institution.
 One of the Bank's major funding source is foreign currency loan from parent bank, which is then swapped to local currency to minimize market risk.
-The arising derivative, and net cash flow within the financial group are major contributor to Net COF.
+This gave rise to net cash flow within the financial group as major contributor to Net COF.